Off the Rails - Yarmouth (HR)

 frilly white aprons.
 This is the sort of tea house where your would expect

 to see a coterie of poets huddled in a corner eulogising over the importance

-being so close to where Tennyson lived.
+of syntax. definitely in keeping being so close to where Tennyson lived.

 Piano Cafe closes during